marcpanu/grocery-list-v1/docs/user-guide.md

 - **Flexible Servings**: Adjust serving sizes individually for each meal occurrence
 - **Smart Organization**: Utilize store-specific organization to optimize your shopping route
 - **Pantry Exclusions**: Maintain your pantry list to avoid purchasing items you already have
+- **Automatic Conversions**: Let the app handle converting recipe quantities to shopping quantities - review for accuracy but enjoy the convenience
+- **Category Management**: The app automatically categorizes items, but you can always adjust categories in the settings to match your shopping preferences

 ## Keyboard Shortcuts